Strangemother/project-conceptnet-graphing/docs/writes/modules.md

 ## queries / questions

-Most problematic of all inputs; especially temporal without grammar - is a the _question_.
+Most problematic of all inputs; especially temporal without grammar - is a query the _question_.
 Applying a query to the context should resolve to a translatable answer.
 In this study case that would be a preferred graph word:

     "how many legs does a dog have"